Frequently Asked Questions

 What is the difference between the different endings of strings.

-There are 3 types of end used on strings: ball, loop and for gut cored strings a knot.
-Unless otherwise indicated in the product description all strings are finished with a ball end.
 A ball end can be fitted to adjusters with a slot to fit the string into, a tailpiece with 4 adjusters built in or a traditional wooden tailpiece without adjusters.
 All metal and synthetic cored violin A, D & G and viola D, G and C strings have ball ends and can be used with suitable fine tuners and tailpieces.

 Gut cored strings are not recommended for use with fine tuners due to their elasticity.
 Older designs of gut cored strings such as Eudoxa and Oliv are finished with a knot in the D, & G ( G, & C viola).
 This type of string should only be fitted to a traditional tailpiece without fine tuners.
 A loop is produced in this knot but this is merely the way the manufacturer finishes the string and should not be confused with the loop on E strings.
 The A of gut core violin and viola strings by Pirastro is finished with a plastic ball which allows their use in a fine tuner although it is really there to increase the size of the knot.